-1. Register for the conference and indicate that you wish to submit and Abstract and to participate in the Student Competition.
+2. Submit an Abstract and indicate that you wish to participate in the Student Competition.

 *Regarding Criterion 1. above, the ASPEC would like to emphasize that this competition is intended to judge work that is conceived, developed, conducted, and written by students/trainees.
 We recognize the valuable contribution of professors and fellow students, and for that reason will accept multi-authored papers.
 However, we encourage participants to take seriously the notion that this is a STUDENT COMPETITION.
-As such, entries will be limited to undergraduate and graduate students, as well as post-baccalaureate trainees, lab/research technicians who have not yet enrolled in graduate school.
+As such, entries will be limited to undergraduate and graduate students, as well as post-baccalaureate trainees and lab/research technicians who have not yet enrolled in graduate school.

-Review and Decisions: The ASP Education Committee reviews the Application (1st round judging), the data blitz presentation, as well as the Oral /Poster presentation given at the meeting (2nd round judging) for background and significance, quality of research design, organization, written, visual, and oral clarity of presentation.
+Review and Decisions: The ASP Education Committee reviews the Application (1st round judging), the data blitz presentation, as well as the Oral /Poster presentation given online or at the in-person meeting (2nd round judging) for background and significance, quality of research design, organization, written, visual, and oral clarity of presentation.
 Applications are judged in a blind fashion prior to the meeting, and the top 5-7 Applications in both categories, finalists, are judged at the meeting.
 Specific criteria for 2nd round judging may be found here.
 Award Recipients are announced and prizes awarded at the Closing Banquet on the last evening of the Annual Meeting.
 Any questions regarding the student competition may be directed to the ASPEC Co-Chairs, Dr. Lauren Robinson and Dr. Brett Frye, at email@example.com .
 Award Recipients are encouraged to submit their work to the American Journal of Primatology for publication.
 Award Recipients will be listed and abstracts published in the annual meeting issue of the AJP, in the ASP Bulletin, newsletter, and other media.
 Abstracts will also be published on the Society’s web page.